stefanradev93/BayesFlow/JOSS/paper.md

 # Acknowledgments

-We acknowledge contributions from Ulf Mertens and Marco D'Alessandro.
-The work was partially funded by the Cyber Valley Research Fund (grant number: CyVy-RF-2021-16) and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -– EXC-2181 - 390900948 (the Heidelberg Cluster of Excellence STRUCTURES) and EXC-2075 - 390740016 (the Stuttgart Cluster of Excellence SimTech).
+We acknowledge contributions from Ulf Mertens, Marco D'Alessandro, René Bucchia, The-Gia Leo Nguyen, Jonas Arruda, Lea Zimmermann, and Leonhard Volz for contributing to the GitHub repository.
+STR was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -– EXC-2181 - 390900948 (the Heidelberg Cluster of Excellence STRUCTURES), MS and PCB were supported by the Cyber Valley Research Fund (grant number: CyVy-RF-2021-16) and the DFG EXC-2075 - 390740016 (the Stuttgart Cluster of Excellence SimTech).
+YS acknowledges support by the Joachim Herz Foundation.
+UK was supported by the Informatics for Life intiative funded by the Klaus Tschira Foundation.

 # References